 We verify our progress towards zero discharge against our latest standard for waste-water quality, which we continually review with our partners.

 In its 2016 Detox Catwalk awards, Greenpeace awarded us the highest ‘Avant-Garde’ rating, confirming that we had fully delivered on all its testing criteria.
 The environmental organisation said our approach to transparency was ‘exemplary’, that our action plan was ‘progressing transparently, and that we had met our timeline commitments to eliminate PFC from production processes.
+In 2018, Greenpeace also recognized Inditex as "leader of this paradigm shift, exceeding expectations" in his report "Destination Zero".
 We remain fully committed to achieving all the aims of ZDHC by 2020.